dharanidadi/Week_0/README.md

 Now, you can refer to the [tutorials](http://wiki.ros.org/ROS/Tutorials#Beginner_Level) on ROS wiki for further instructions.

+Go through the official tutorials mentioned above and the explanations given below to maintain an intuitive understanding of the concepts.

 #### Nodes
 One of the primary purposes of ROS is to facilitate communication between the ROS nodes.
 Every program in ROS is called a **node**.
 Every independent task can be separated into nodes which communicate with each other through channels.
 These channels are also known as **topics**.